 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.10 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.1.50 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.60 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

 El Salvador: Drought

 In October 2018, between 7,000 and 10,000 migrants left Honduras, El Salvador, and Guatemala to form two large caravans and multiple smaller groups travelling by foot towards the United States border.
 Another smaller caravan headed north between 14 and 30 January 2019.
-Migrants are on the move to escape violence and persecution, improve their economic situation, or reunite with their families.
-Around 12,600 migrants have crossed borders or are now residing irregularly in Guatemala or Mexico. ?
+Migrants continue to migrate through Mexico to its shared border with the US, facing danger and risk throughout their journey.
+Migrants are on the move to escape violence and persecution, improve their economic situation, or reunite with their families. ?

 El Salvador is part of Central America’s ‘Dry Corridor’, and experiences irregular rainfall and prolonged periods of drought, leading to major crop losses and food insecurity.
 An estimated 2.2 million people live in poverty and climate vulnerability, and high levels of food insecurity and malnutrition are observed as a result. ?